Skip to main content

 First month of probation No notice required

-After first month of probation As specified in contract (minimum 7 days)
+After first month of probation (contract specifies) As specified in contract (minimum 7 days)

 After probation (contract specifies) As specified in contract (minimum 7 days)